Tips for Traders

-A position trader are those who hold trades open for several weeks, months or even years.
-Traders like this involves having detailed knowledge of trading fundamental models.
+A position trader is those who hold trades open for several weeks, months or even years.
+Traders like this involve having detailed knowledge of trading fundamental models.
 These traders will analyze governmental decisions, interest rates and other economic models.
-Due to the breadth of factors considered the trade is likly to be in one of the major currencies such a G7 or one of the key emerging markets.
+Due to the breadth of factors considered the trade is likely to be in one of the major currencies such as the G7 or one of the key emerging markets.

 The Swing Trader

-Swing Traders aim to profit from an entry into the market with a view to call a turn in the market.
+Swing Traders aim to profit from an entry into the market with a view to calling a turn in the market.

 The Day Trader

-A day trader has a short term view, they pick a side for a given market and with close our there position at then end of the day with either a profit or loss.
+A day trader has a short term view, they pick a direction for a given market and close our there position at the end of the day with either a profit or loss.
 Day traders tend to be influenced by more technical trading patterns and tent to trade more volatile pairs to make profits they also send to use shorter time frame charts 1min, 5min, 15min.

-As the name suggest a Day Trader will not hold positions open overnight.
+As the name suggests a Day Trader will not hold positions open overnight.

-A scalper is a trader that holds his position for a very short period of time, a few seconds upto a few minutes.
-A scalper makes profit by getting in and out quickly grabbing a few pips profit each time in the most volatile markets G7/G10 and major emerging.
+A scalper is a trader that holds his position for a very short period of time, a few seconds up to a few minutes.
+A scalper makes a profit by getting in and out quickly grabbing a few pips profit each time in the most volatile markets G7/G10 and major emerging.
 This is done during the busiest market times.